Br3nda/App/README.md

 # Whare Hauora App

 User app for the Whare Hauora sensor system.
-See [Whare Hauora website](http://www.wharehauora.nz/)for more information.
+See [Whare Hauora website](http://www.wharehauora.nz/) for more information.

 ## Kaupapa